ajb3296/Delete-twitter-trends/README.md

 # Delete-twitter-trends

-This plugin deletes Twitter trends, such as trash.
+This Chrome plugin deletes Twitter trends, such as trash.

 Connect to chrome://extensions --> Load unpacked --> select this folder